Classic Mid-Century Northeastern American Corridor Version, based on my mother/grandmother:

 Do housework.
 Maybe the child helps.
 Tell them to clean their room.
 Don't tell them how.
 Later, clean it for them, it's easier than teaching them.

 Around eleven, warm up coffee again, read magazine full of articles by working wives-and-mothers who make their living telling other women that being a working wife and mother is just too much trouble.
-Flip on TV, and watch some ex-Olympic skier tell you that you can have more stamina if you do some moves you swore off after you got pregnant, or an old fat guy in a chef’s hat making "Continental" specialties (…”and for dessert, combine two delectable canned fruits, such as apricots and cherries, with a splash of sherry, and add a puff of sweetened whipped cream.”)in between shilling for the food cannery/freezer or a woman in a satin daydress on a couch interviewing other women in satin daydresses about how ecstatic it is, being married to Italian singers and/or manly, but still gentlemanly actors.
+Flip on TV, and watch some ex-Olympic skier tell you that you can have more stamina if you do some moves you swore off after you got pregnant, or an old fat guy in a chef’s hat making "Continental" specialties (…”and for dessert, combine two delectable canned fruits, such as apricots and cherries, with a splash of sherry, and add a puff of sweetened whipped cream.”)in between shilling for the food cannery/freezer or a woman in a satin daydress on a couch interviewing other women in satin daydresses about how ecstatic it is, being married to Italian crooners and/or [gay actors.
 You only get three channels, out here.
 Contemplate sewing project you're doing from a Very Easy Vogue pattern, but don't feel ambitious.

 Get socially dressed, walk to corner grocery store, pick up dinner/make orders/pay last month’s grocery, electric, and oil bill.
 Pick up child, if at school.
 Walk to drug store, ignoring child’s pleas to get a comic book/toy/candy, and steering them away from adult-looking paperbacks.
 Go home and start dinner.
 Clean off His Spot, lay down evening paper, pipe, slippers, and beverage of choice.
 Feed cat second half of food.